ayushu2004/MediPredict-Smart-Healthcare-Management-System/README.md

-# 🏥 Hospital Management System
+# 🏥 MediPredict – Smart Healthcare Management System

 A full-stack Hospital Management System built using Java, Spring Boot, JDBC, and MySQL to automate hospital operations like patient management, appointment scheduling, and billing.